pool2win/bsl/README.md

 # Introduction

-Bitcoin Scripting Language (BSL) is useful for writing bitcoin contracts that can be tested with a simulated blockchain.
-BSL can be used for writing contracts that require out of band communication between participants - enabling writing and testing of contracts that require exchanging partially signed transactions or preimages of secrets or using tweaked keys.
-Both bitcoin contracts and the blockchain are described in BSL.
+Bitcoin Scripting Language (BSL) provides a high level language to write bitcoin L2 contracts then test these contracts with a simulated blockchain.
+The contracts and the blockchain are described in BSL and executed with the BSL execution environment.
+BSL supports contracts that require out of band communication between participants and the simulator supports these communications too.

 BSL is best described with examples.